 Despite some disagreement around their effectiveness, tax abatements continue to be an oft-utilized economic development tool throughout the nation.
 As with TIFs, abatements carry little or no upfront costs.
-Tax abatements are often viewed with a 'some is better than none' attitude.
-While additional revenue associated with them may be minuscule, the perspective may be that any revenue is greater than no revenue.
+Concerns are sometimes raised that individual abatements are not always necessary for a project to get off the ground - unlike TIF there is no 'but for' test in state statute authorizing the use of abatements.
+In this case, those who take advantage of abatements may believe that 'some tax reduction is better than none.'
+While the reduced taxes may be small, the perspective may be that any reduction is greater than no reduction.
 A concern is that as abatements become routinely used by cities, developers come to expect them and are viewed more as an entitlement than a benefit to be garnered on a case-by-case basis.